krotovks/kPerf_for_Oracle/README.md

 		cd kPerf_Standalone
 		pip3.9 install -r requirements.txt
-		Create a user in the Oracle database using createSQLuser.sql.
+		Create a user in the Oracle database using either createSQLuser_for_Multitenant.sql or createSQLuser_NonCDB.sql.
-		The kPerfENV file contains the startup parameters(### Config File Options).
+		The kPerfENV file contains the startup parameters(Section: Config File Options).

         - To start kPerf.py, ensure you are in the kPerf_Standalone directory; otherwise, the kPerfENV file will not be read.
         - You should not modify the structure of kPerf_Standalone, but you are allowed to rename it.
 		Example of execution:
 		python3.9 ./kPerf.py

+ ## Support Oracle Database Version
+ - Oracle 23ai
+ - Oracle 19c
+ - Oracle 12c
+ - Oracle 11g(I believe it should work too.)

 ## Contact
  If you have any questions, feel free to contact me via: